Can you get Lyme in Colorado?

 Other Ixodes species that are known vectors of Lyme causing bacterium, Borrelia bissettii (type train DN127) occur in Colorado.
 Ixodes spinipalpis and Ixodes angustus are known to be competent vectors of Lyme bacterium and Ixodes auritulus has been implicated as a sylvatic vector.
 These three tick species are reported in Colorado.
 I. spinipalpis and I. angustus are considered to be “nidicolous”, meaning they are typically restricted to the nests or burrows of host species, usually rodents.
 Studies conducted by John Scott and others in Canada have documented these tick species on many birds; and recently documented I.spinipalpis on an eastern cottontail.
-An Ixodes spinipalpis tick was also collected during the 2016 field season during bird banding efforts by the Bird Conservancy of the Rockies in collaboration with COTBDAA’s Citizen Science study.
+Ixodes spinipalpis ticks have been collected annually during bird banding efforts by the Bird Conservancy of the Rockies in collaboration with COTBDAA’s Citizen Science study.

 Both I. spinipalpis and I. angustus are documented as occasional human biters.
 In a small study in Northern Colorado, I. spinipalpis was found to be associated primarily with the Mexican woodrat (Neotoma mexicana) and mice (Peromyscus spp.) where the vector competence of the Lyme bacteria in this species has been demonstrated.
 This tick has been assumed a low risk for human disease transmission in Colorado based on the “nidicolous” behavior observed in this species, however, I. spinipalpis has demonstrated questing behavior (seeking blood meal outside of host nests) in a California study as well as in another small study within wooded habitats of Colorado.
 This observed questing behavior increases exposure risk to other wildlife, pets, and humans in more humid or shaded micro-habitats within Colorado.
 More surveillance and research is needed to assess the potential risks to human health.